 When you’re having trouble remembering something or you can’t quite seem to get your syntax right, all you need to do is head over to your language reference and find the necessary information to help you out.
-My favorite SQL reference guide for general use is the Oracle SQL Language Reference.
-Alternatively, have a look at the BitDegree Learn SQL Guide, which I touched on above.
+Have a look at the BitDegree Learn SQL Guide to get specific information on various constants, syntax parts..

 Note that different databases will have slightly different ways of doing things, so you should always try and find a database-specific reference when you’re working on a single database.

-I like to use videos when I’m having a lot of trouble with a particular piece of syntax or concept.
-I simply head over to YouTube and do a quick search of the things I’m having trouble with.
-Then I try and choose a video which looks like it will explain things clearly, which has a lot of views, and which has a good rating.
+You can use videos when you’re having a lot of trouble with a particular piece of syntax or concept.
+Just head over to YouTube and do a quick search of the things you’re having trouble with.
+Then try and choose a video which looks like it will explain things clearly, which has a lot of views, and which has a good rating.
 Watch the video, take notes, and don’t forget to subscribe to your favorite SQL channels.

 How Long Does It Take To Learn SQL?

 However, everyone is different, and everyone learns differently.
 Some people learn a lot faster than others, which means that it will take some people a lot less time to learn SQL than it does others.
 There is no real answer to the question “How long does it take to learn SQL?”.
 The best answer that I can give is that it depends.
-The best advice I can give is not to worry about how long it’s going to take to learn and to simply start learning.
+The best advice you can get right now is not to worry about how long it’s going to take to learn and to simply start learning.